What to Look For in a Water Bottle: The “Goldilocks” Guide to Hydration

 The Final Verdict: Check Your Gear Tonight

-Before buying anything new, go to your kitchen cabinet and inspect your current favorite bottle.
+Before buying a brand-new bottle, go to your kitchen cabinet and inspect your current favorite.
 Separate every piece, check the silicone gasket for dark spots, and give it a sniff.
-If it smells like a swamp even after a wash, it is time for an upgrade.
+If it smells swampy even after a deep wash, it is time for a replacement.

-You are now equipped to buy a tool that keeps you hydrated without ruining your expensive electronics.
+You are now equipped to find a reliable hydration tool that fits your routine without risking your gear or your electronics.

-One last question: Do you cover your bottle in travel stickers to show off your adventures, or do you keep it clean and minimalist?
-Drop your vote in the comments below!
+Where do you stand on bottle style?
+Do you cover yours in travel stickers to show off where you have been, or do you keep it clean and minimalist?
+Let me know in the comments below!

 Sonia Zannoni